-4/30/17 Update: Thanks to a couple sharp readers who noticed an issue with this article it has been updated.
+4/30/17 Update: Thanks to a couple of sharp readers who noticed an issue with this article, it has been updated.
 The previous text that was wrong is now

 crossed out, with the updated information below.

-Revised Pay As You Earn is the latest income driven repayment plan offered by the federal government.
-REPAYE was created to help borrowers currently on the Income Based Repayment Plan.
-Unfortunately, there are a couple dangers associated with REPAYE that all borrowers should understand before signing up.
+Revised Pay As You Earn is the latest income-driven repayment plan offered by the federal government.
+REPAYE was created to help borrowers currently on the Income-Based Repayment Plan.
+Unfortunately, there are a couple of dangers associated with REPAYE that all borrowers should understand before signing up.

 Before we get to the specific dangers, a little history lesson is necessary.
-The timeline looks something like this: IBR was created and borrowers rejoiced.
+The timeline looks like this: IBR was created, and borrowers rejoiced.
 Monthly student loan payments capped at 15% of your discretionary income.
 Years later, along comes Pay As You Earn, the plan that works just like IBR, but with a key difference.
 Instead of paying 15% each month, borrowers only had to pay 10% of their discretionary income.
 This was great for some borrowers, but for people who took out student loans too long ago, it wasn’t an option.
-Last year, President Obama ordered the creation of a new plan, to help out the people whose loans are too old for PAYE.
+In 2015, President Obama ordered the creation of a new plan to help out the people whose loans are too old for PAYE.
 Thus, REPAYE came into existence.

-While REPAYE does help out a number of people who missed out on PAYE, it is far from a perfect solution.
+While REPAYE does help out many people who missed out on PAYE, it is far from a perfect solution.
 In fact, it may be a mistake in some circumstances.

 Here are three ways REPAYE could be a mistake: